Welcome to the webpage for Year 3 at Linaker! Please do check back often and we will try to keep you up to date with everything that goes on.

 We are also looking at different ways in which questions came be asked and developing in our mathematical vocabulary.

-After further work on Multiplication and Division we will move on to look at length so you can help at home by putting this into context.
+This half term we will be reading scales to determine mass, measuring volumes and capacity in different units and we will be using our bar modelling, addition and subtraction skills to solve word problems in context.
 Our daily session of Mental Maths reinforces the speed with which children should recall key facts including number bonds to ten, simple addition and subtraction facts and times tables.

 The Children have all been given an individual login to MyMaths for further practise.